Look Up Kern County Public Records for Free: Search Anyone

 Inquirers may alternatively obtain these records by visiting the court or requesting them through mail.
 The process for doing these is expanded upon in the sections below.

-Search Criminal Records in Kern County California via the Sheriff’s Office
+Look Up Kern County Criminal Records via the Sheriff’s Office

 Electronic public record requests will receive a response within 10 days.
 The Kern County Sheriff’s Office charges for duplication of paper copies pursuant to California Government Code 7922.530.
 The standard rate for pages with dimensions not exceeding 8 ½ x 14 inches is $0.75 for the first page and $0.10 per additional page.